 - The previously issued passport is submitted with the new application.

 All other standard requirements, such as submitting proof of Canadian citizenship, continue to apply.
 Passport Canada is committed to protecting and enhancing the security of the Canadian passport and to doing its part to keep Canadian children safe.
 All legal documents that refer to custody of, mobility of, or access to the child (including but not limited to separation agreements) must be provided when applying.
 If a divorce has been granted, a copy of the divorce judgment or order must also be provided to Passport Canada or any of its representatives that accept passport applications in Canada or abroad.
 Legal guardians must provide proof of legal guardianship when submitting a passport application on behalf of a child.
-Passport Canada is advising of this change in advance to give parents and legal guardians time to collect the necessary documentation prior to submitting a passport application for their child.
-Required documentation is available at provincial service outlets.
+Contact the vital statistics office in the province or territory where the child was born to request a birth certificate.

 These new requirements apply only to the Canadian passport program.
 This policy does not invalidate other birth documents that may be accepted for other purposes.Passport Canada worked with the provinces and territories to implement these new requirements.
 We will continue to work with our partners to ensure the new proof of parentage requirement is implemented as smoothly as possible.
 For more information, please contact Passport Canada.